ProtoXylos/TheNidavellirProject-Free/README.md

   By logging the reason for each disconnection and notifying the system when a kick or drop occurs, the patch strengthens monitoring and security by making it harder for attackers to hide their actions.
 It also ensures that any unusual or unexpected disconnection events are flagged and logged.

 ---
-#### **MSG_ReadByte Hook Protection**
+#### **MSG_ReadByte offset(0x2155450) Hook Protection**

 **Problem**:
-The function `sub_2155450`, also known as `MSG_ReadByte`, is used to read a byte from a message buffer.
+The function `sub_2155450`, also known as `MSG_ReadByte offset(0x2155450)`, is used to read a byte from a message buffer.
 In certain cases, attackers could manipulate the message processing to bypass or exploit buffer reading, leading to unexpected behavior, data corruption, or crashes.

 **Solution**:
-This patch hooks into the `MSG_ReadByte` function and modifies its behavior to add proper boundary checks and ensure the message processing is robust.
+This patch hooks into the `MSG_ReadByte offset(0x2155450)` function and modifies its behavior to add proper boundary checks and ensure the message processing is robust.
 The patch ensures that the reading of bytes is done safely by checking whether the current reading position is within the bounds of the allocated buffer.

 - **Boundary Check**:
   The patch checks that the `v3` (current reading position) does not exceed the bounds of the buffer.
 If the reading position is out of bounds, the function will set a flag and return early to prevent accessing invalid memory.
 This helps prevent buffer overflows or accessing memory that shouldn't be accessed.